chai314/UnpossibleCathexis/content/posts/skhh.md

 Liquor sure makes Spike chatty.
 My neural circuits involuntarily classify the slurred ramble as noise, killing it out from my active conscious perception.

-So does it you, Tom.
+So does it you, sugar.

 Ah, forgive me you must, Toodles.
 Didn't know I was saying that out loud.
 What's the barkeep feelin' like tonight?

 She's makin' do and can't complain.
 Tippier the tipsier they get, good customers all day round.
-Mm, 'cept at 21 o' clock every day, though.
+Mm, 'cept at 23 o' clock every day, though.

 T, I hate saying this, and I really regret being vague, but I was asking what you've got stocked to black me out tonight.

 *She balls her fist and puts it to her head, sticking her tongue out.*

 That was on you, yeah.
 I've got that fancy catnip you were meaning to try.
-Mozambique.
+Top-shelf, Mozambique.

 Mm.
 Nip.

-You're preoccupied today; got something on your mind?
+You're sorta preoccupied today, Tom.
+Got something on your mind?

 Only thoughts of three Gin Catatonics[^3], cold as industry steel, monarchy in the Middle Ages, and a sperm whale's habitat, respectively.
-And of you, loosening that nip real well good.
+And of you, Toods, loosening that nip real well good.

 Ya know whatcha problem is?
 Kick this ass, bury those bones.
 Violence, via lens.
 Violins!
 Rember… Remember Gandhi.
 Yeeeees.
 Think ahf him.
 Work that heada yers.
 Think tomcat, fer once in yer miseribble lahf.
 This is wah Mamma Two Shoes kicked ya out like an alley cat.
 Hobo.

 So you're cut off.
 Be a doll and pass me his mug?
 Thank you.

 Okay, I feel bad now, I honestly do.
-Tell me Toodles, what happens at 9?
+Tell me Toodles, what happens at 11?

 Happy Hour.
 A real happy bunch of regulars shows up.
 It’s a sight to see.
 They come in motorbikes a-skiddin', burnt rubber kissing linoleum, hoisting three sheets to the wind, ordering like apes in a banquet buffet, breaking half their plates, stealing our silverware... it's a whole circle of Hell.

 And you let them.

 The capo is loaded.
 Wires us plenty of compensation for entertaining his halfwits.
 As for the other customers, well, they find it in their best interests to abscond at the sortie, lickety-split.

+No shit.

 Speak of the devils... you see them?

 They’re hard to miss Toods.
 You’ve got a hoodlum problem.
 Need to put up a *No Mohawks* sign ‘round here.
 And the gin… think I’ll take the whole bottle.

 Unball that fist, Tom.
 You will guzzle your gins in situ, and you will turn a blind eye.
 I don’t want you stirring a scene that risks the preponderance of our turnover.
-Let me be clear: we do not defenestrate customers at the Toodle-O, especially the cash cows, no matter how cattle-like their etiquette.
+Let me be clear: we do not defenestrate customers here at the Toodle-O, especially the cash cows, no matter how cattle-like their etiquette.

 They’re scum.
 I’m seething.
 You can’t accept this.